 This slow cooker duck a l’Orange recipe has a fantastic combination of flavors.
-The rich taste of the duck combined with the tart citrus results in a dish that’s impossible to refuse seconds.
+The duck combined with the citrus sauce results in a dish that is impossible to refuse seconds.

-It’s essential that you defrost poultry before adding it to the slow cooker.
-Even though there is a chance that you won’t get sick, it’s always a good practice to defrost your meat correctly.
+You must defrost poultry before adding it to the slow cooker.
+Even though there is a chance that you will not get sick, it is always a good practice to defrost your meat correctly.

-The video below will take you through all the steps on how to get this duck cooking in no time at all.
+The video below will take you through all the steps on how to get this duck cooking in the slow cooker in no time at all.
 Alternatively, you can find a fantastic written recipe right underneath the video.

 Slow Cooker Duck a l'Orange Recipe